513/IE 530 - Spring 2018

 · Measurement Uncertainty.docx Optional but deep reference.

 · SPC Montgomery ch08.ppt Slides 45-54 important for HW 8.34

-Project reports due the Monday after Spring Break.
+Project reports due by Friday before Spring Break.
 You May turn in earlier if you like.

-Week 9: Chapter 9, CUSUM, Exponentially Weighted Moving average charts and Arithmetic Moving Average charts.
+Week 9: Chapter 9: Exponentially Weighted Moving average charts and Arithmetic Moving Average charts.

 Group Project Presentations this week.